Immaculate Heart of Mary Church (Cleveland): Stained Glass Windows

 In 1987 the windows were repaired and protected, from the elements and vandals, with exterior acrylic panels.

 Stations of the Cross

 Fourteen Stations of the Cross are placed along the walls of the side aisles.
 Used together with prayers, meditations, and songs, they are a devotion to Jesus, either private or public, commemorating the Passion; they are a pilgrimage to the holy places in Jerusalem.

 School

-Immaculate Heart of Mary had a school for students K-8.
-When it was a school, the Sisters of Saint Joseph of the Third Order St. Francis-Marymount Province(Garfield Heights) staffed the school.
+Immaculate Heart of Mary had a school for students K-8. staffed by the Sisters of Saint Joseph of the Third Order St. Francis-Marymount Province (Garfield Heights).
 In 1988, Immaculate Heart of Mary school merged with nearby Sacred Heart Parish.
 The school was renamed Jesus and Mary School.
 In 2003, citing low enrollment and competition from nearby Saint Stanislaus Parish School, Jesus and Mary School closed.